-Visiting artists live and work for 8 weeks in the Breckenridge Arts District, an intimate campus of historic structures nestled under majestic snow-capped peaks in cozy downtown Breckenridge.
-During their live/work residency, artists partner with a local organization to explore a place-based thematic narrative—whether that means interpreting our spectacular mountain setting, rich local history, or risk-taking spirit; or focusing on an environmental or social topic important to the community.
+Visiting artists live and work for one to two months in the Breckenridge Arts District, an intimate campus of historic structures nestled under majestic snow-capped peaks in cozy downtown Breckenridge.
+During their live/work residency, artists explore a place-based thematic narrative—whether that means interpreting our spectacular mountain setting, rich local history, or risk-taking spirit; or focusing on an environmental or social topic important to the community.
 BCA will reimburse artists up to $500 for travel, and artists are offered a weekly stipend of $200 to cover food, materials, and other expenses.
 BCA will also provide artists with a stipend of up to $500 for workshop instruction.
-Artist expectations include: facilitating two weekly workshops (on campus), participating in monthly Second Saturdays 2) facilitating a weekly class, lecture, or activity on campus; 3). facilitating a weekly open studio and 4) planning and hosting a final presentation or event produced in collaboration with a local partner.
+Artist expectations include: facilitating two weekly workshops (on campus), participating in monthly Second Saturdays*, and planning and hosting a final presentation or event produced in collaboration with a local partner.
 Artists with teaching experience will be favored.
 BCA offers classes in the following mediums: ceramics, metalsmithing, lampworking, welding, blacksmithing, printmaking, sewing/textiles, painting, woodworking, mountain crafts + skills, kids workshops, mixed media.
 Artists living in Summit County are not eligible for this residency.
 Only artists with a website or social media platform will be considered.

 Exhibiting artists are curated artists who participate in BCA’s annual exhibition or festival programs, which include both indoor gallery spaces and outdoor installation sites.
 These artists may be eligible to receive housing on campus along with a negotiated artist fee.
-Exhibiting artists staying in the Tin Shop or Robert Whyte House are asked to host one artist talk, workshop, or event during their stay, in addition to any exhibition-related obligations that have been contracted separately.
+Exhibiting artists staying in the Tin Shop or Robert Whyte House are asked to host one artist talk, workshop during their stay, in addition to any exhibition-related obligations that have been contracted separately.
 Click here for more information and how to apply.

 Co-op artists are local creative entrepreneurs who rent affordable space on the Arts District campus and host regular visiting hours in their studios for the public to observe their process.
 This is a year-long commitment and artists are able to choose from various rental options.
 Email Erin Barry at firstname.lastname@example.org to inquire about availability.